Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your blade swirls with wind, slicing through your foes’ defenses.
+Your blade roars with fury as it comes to life.
 Make a basic attack against a creature of your choice.
-If you hit, the damage dealt is converted to air damage and ignores absorption.
+If you hit, the damage dealt is converted to primal damage and you may push the creature hit 1 tile in the direction of your choice.

-### Avatar of the Zephyr - Miracle
+### Avatar of the Beasts - Miracle

 <div class="tight">